Atrás

 1. How to Find a Good Tailor

-This is an important topic to discuss.
-I hear questions like: How do I find a good tailor?
+I often hear questions like: How do I find a good tailor?
 How much should I pay them?
 How do I know if I can Trust Them?
 First things first, I would suggest finding a good tailor through word-of-mouth or doing some research by asking high end boutiques where they refer customers.

 Otherwise, I would go onto Yelp and search clothing alterations near you.
 Pay attention to the reviews.
-Make sure they have at least a few reviews and that they are good reviews.
+Make sure they have at least a few good reviews.
 Also look at who is writing them.
 If you are female, make sure there are plenty of good reviews from females and vice versa if you are male.
 Pick a location that is close to your workplace or home, so you aren’t making alterations a huge inconvenience for yourself.

 Once you identify 1 or 2, call and ask them: Can you hem my jeans and keep the original hem?
 If they don’t know what you are talking about or say they can’t do it, then try another tailor.
 There are a few way to hem jeans, you can: 1.
 Remove the hem and do a blind hem, this is amateur.
 You can 2.
 Stitch a fake hem after creating a blind hem, this looks better but not the best.
 The best way to do this is to 3.
 Keep the original hem, which looks way better.
 Any good tailor will know that.
 If they can do that, then congrats, you’ve likely found a good tailor.